Decor Ideas

 Calm presence

-The symbol usually works best when it adds a grounded feeling instead of visual excitement.
+The symbol works best when it adds a grounded feeling instead of visual excitement.

 The Best Places for a Feng Shui Turtle